magdyabdel/CloudMap/README.md

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)

 # CloudMap
-CloudMap is a python program part of a project.
+CloudMap is a python program for a bachelor project.
 The project consists of receiving images with EUMETCast.
-The most interesting images received on the basic service are the MSG1 weather images.
+The most interesting images received on the basic service of EUMETCast are the MSG-1 weather images.

-CloudMap is converts GeoTIFF images into map images where a route (based on an Excel file) and the current location is plotted on.
+CloudMap converts GeoTIFF images into map images where a route (based on an Excel file) and the current location is plotted on.
 The used GeoTIFF images are generated using a custom build GDAL version which implements the MSG driver (which is not included by default).